-I recently finished a book that I would probably place in my top 50 favorites ever, the monumental David Copperfield
+I recently finished a book that I would probably place in my top 50 favorites ever, the monumental David Copperfield.

 Dickens was born and lived and died, and he has passed like a shadow into the land of the shadows.
 But this enormous being whom he has hewn out of stone and who stands, colossal with carved eyes staring at the staring sun, he is the thing that we have to speak of; he is the thing that we cannot speak of.
 This is why the worshippers of Dickens will write ten volumes about Dicken's life and will not write one page about Dicken's work.
 It is because Dicken's work is indeed faulty; Dicken's work is indeed imperfect; but Dicken's work contains perfection, and when a man sees perfection he goes blind.